Aldosterone: Mineralocorticoid receptors

-Steroid receptors are intracellular.
+Steroid receptors are intracellular since steroid hormones are able to cross the cell membrane without a specific transporter.
 The aldosterone mineralocorticoid receptor (MR) complex binds on the DNA to specific hormone response element, which leads to gene specific transcription.

 Some of the transcribed genes are crucial for transepithelial sodium transport, including the three subunits of the epithelial sodium channel (ENaC), the Na+/K+ pumps and their regulatory proteins serum and glucocorticoid-induced kinase, and channel-inducing factor, respectively.

 The MR is stimulated by both aldosterone and cortisol, but a mechanism protects the body from excess aldosterone receptor stimulation by glucocorticoids (such as cortisol), which happen to be present at much higher concentrations than mineralocorticoids in the healthy individual.
-The mechanism consists of an enzyme called 11 β-hydroxysteroid dehydrogenase (11β-HSD).
+The mechanism consists of an enzyme called 11β-Hydroxysteroid dehydrogenase (11β-HSD).
 This enzyme co-localizes with intracellular adrenal steroid receptors and converts cortisol into cortisone, a relatively inactive metabolite with little affinity for the MR. Liquorice, which contains glycyrrhetinic acid, can inhibit 11β-HSD and lead to a mineralocorticoid excess syndrome.